-The accelerated graduate degree in Latin American, Caribbean, and U.S. Latinx Studies and Translation and Interpreting Studies (LACUSL, BA and TIS MA) involves no forward-shared credits, and a maximum of 15 backward-shared credits.
+The accelerated graduate degree in German and Translation and Interpreting Studies (TIS) involves no forward-shared credits, and a maximum of 15 backward-shared credits.

 Advancement to Major/Admission